SAP-archive/docs/concepts/bot_builder/builder_messages.md

 ### Context management

 For users to meaningfully converse with your bot using natural language, your bot can recognize pronouns (like _it_ or _that_) and map them to entities previously mentioned in the conversation.
-Similarly, if a user uses a superlative like _cheapest_ or _most expensive_, your bot can map the superlative to an item in the message.
+Similarly, if a user uses a superlative like _cheapest_ or _most expensive_, or an ordinal like _first_ or _second_, your bot can map the superlative or ordinal to an item in the message.
 For more information, and in particular, how to enable this in your bot, see [Entities](https://cai.tools.sap/docs/concepts/entity) and scroll down to _References between entities_.

 ## How to send rich messages from your code